RcDevRIL/cesi_covid_19_tracker/README.md

 # Contributing

-To contribute, please check out the [Issues] list, ask how you can help and click on this PR button! :rocket: :+1:
+To contribute, please check out the [Issues] list, ask how you can help and click on this PR button!:rocket::+1:

-# Contributors
+### Contributors :blue_heart:

-Thanks a lot for your contributions !! :smile: :rocket:
+Thanks a lot for your contributions !!:smile::rocket:
 |[CodeSadhu]|
 |:---:|
 |![CodeSadhu's profile pic](https://avatars1.githubusercontent.com/u/11538660?s=400&u=a8d9eadb52920602c56cf388899eeb842ccb2f67&v=4)|